databrickslabs/mosaic/docs/source/api/raster-functions.rst

   NDVI is calculated using the formula: (NIR - RED) / (NIR + RED).

-  The output raster tiles will have:
+  The output tile tiles will have:
-    - the same extent as the input raster.
+    - the same extent as the input tile.
     - a single band.
     - a pixel data type of float64.
-    - the same coordinate reference system as the input raster.
+    - the same coordinate reference system as the input tile.
 ..

     :example: